Supervixens: Plot

 Gas station attendant Clint Ramsey, who works at Martin Bormann's Super Service in the desert, finds himself too irresistible to a series of girls, all of whom have the word "Super" in their given names.
-In the beginning, he is married to the hypersexual, demanding, and jealous SuperAngel (Shari Eubank), who constantly harasses him at work.
-She orders him home at once when she calls Clint and overhears a female customer, SuperLorna (Christy Hartburg), hitting on him at work.
+In the beginning, he is married to the hypersexual, demanding, and jealous SuperAngel, who constantly harasses him at work.
+She orders him home at once when she calls Clint and overhears a female customer, SuperLorna, hitting on him at work.
 Clint finds SuperAngel's constant accusations and arguing a turn-off and, back at home, they fight after he rejects her aggressive advances.
-A neighbor calls the police as Clint leaves for a local bar, where the bartender is the very scantily clad SuperHaji (Haji).
+A neighbor calls the police as Clint leaves for a local bar, where the bartender is the very scantily clad SuperHaji.

-Meanwhile, SuperAngel seduces Harry Sledge (Charles Napier), the cop who responded to the police call.
-He is impotent and unable to perform.
+Meanwhile, SuperAngel seduces Harry Sledge, the cop who responded to the police call.
+He is unable to perform.
 She repeatedly taunts and insults him over this, which finally results in him killing her by stomping her brutally in a bathtub, then throwing a radio in the water which was plugged into the wall socket.
 Sledge burns down the house, then tries to pin the murder on Clint.
 Clint claims being in the pub all night, but SuperHaji has her revenge on him (for insulting her breast size earlier) by refusing to confirm his alibi.
 Clint is then forced to flee.